icaruseu/mom-missing-charters/README.md

 - **sync**: Process backups chronologically and track state changes
   - `--verbose`: Enable debug logging
+  - `--start-date YYYY-MM-DD`: Set new baseline - first backup after this date becomes the starting point
+    - Useful when corrections were made on a date: since backups are nightly, the backup from that date was likely made before corrections
+    - Excludes the specified date and all earlier backups
   - Always processes latest backup regardless of frequency setting

 - **stats**: Show summary statistics (total charters, missing, events, discrepancies)